vijayvir/LeoModifiers/README.md

 ### How to use

- * Confirm any class to  LeoModifiers
+ * Confirm any class to  LeoModifable
 ```Swift

 class Person : LeoModifable  {  // Confirm LeoModifiers protocol